RoboMamba: Efficient Vision-Language-Action Model for Robotic Reasoning and Manipulation

 \subsection{Robot manipulation fine-tuning}

 Building upon RoboMamba's strong reasoning ability, we introduce our robot manipulation fine-tuning strategy in this section, termed Training Stage 2 in Figure~\ref{fig:frame}.
-Existing MLLM-based manipulation methods~\cite{li2023manipllm, li2023vision} require updating the projection layer and the entire LLM during the manipulation fine-tuning stage.
-While this paradigm can develop action prediction capabilities, it also breaks the inherent abilities of the MLLM and demands significant training resources.
+Existing manipulation VLA models~\cite{kim2024openvla, li2023manipllm, li2023vision} require updating the projection layer and the LLM during the manipulation fine-tuning stage.
+While this paradigm can develop action prediction capabilities, it also breaks the inherent abilities of the pre-trained model and demands significant training resources.
 To address these challenges, we propose an efficient fine-tuning strategy, as shown in Figure~\ref{fig:frame}.
 We freeze all the parameters of RoboMamba and introduce a simple policy head to model Mamba's output tokens.
-The policy head contains two MLPs that separately learn the end-effector's position $a_\mathrm{pos}$ and direction $a_\mathrm{dir}$, collectively occupying 0.1\% of the entire model parameters.
+The policy head contains two types of MLPs that separately learn the end-effector's position $a_\mathrm{pos}$ and direction $a_\mathrm{dir}$, collectively occupying around 0.1\% of the model's total parameters.
 Following~\cite{mo2021where2act}, the position and direction losses are formulated as follows:

 where $N$ represents the number of training samples, $Tr(A)$ means the trace of matrix $A$.
-RoboMamba only predicts the 2D position ($x$, $y$) of the contact pixel in the image, which is then translated into 3D space using depth information.
+In our open-loop simulation experiments, RoboMamba only predicts the 2D position ($x$, $y$) of the contact pixel in the image, which is then translated into 3D space using depth information.
+We also derive the gripper's left direction (gripper z-forward) from its up and forward orientations based on geometric relationships.
 To evaluate this fine-tuning strategy, we generate a dataset of 10k end-effector pose predictions using the SAPIEN simulation~\cite{Xiang_2020_SAPIEN}.
 After manipulation fine-tuning, we find that once RoboMamba possesses sufficient reasoning capabilities, it can acquire pose prediction skills with extremely efficient fine-tuning.
-Due to the minimal fine-tuning parameters (7MB) and efficient model design, we need only 20 minutes to achieve novel manipulation skills.
-This finding highlights the importance of reasoning abilities for learning manipulation skills and presents a new perspective: we can efficiently equip an MLLM with manipulation abilities without compromising its inherent reasoning capabilities.
-Finally, RoboMamba can use language responses for common sense and robot-related reasoning, and the policy head for action pose prediction.
+Due to the minimal fine-tuning parameters (7MB) and efficient model design, we need only a few dozen minutes to achieve novel manipulation skills.
+This finding highlights the importance of reasoning abilities for learning manipulation skills and presents a new perspective: we can efficiently equip an VLA model with manipulation abilities without compromising its inherent reasoning capabilities.
+Finally, RoboMamba can use language responses for common sense and robotic-related reasoning, and the policy head for action pose prediction.